• [+] expand all

 Ranking expressions are defined in rank profiles - either inside the schema or equivalently in their own files in the application package, named schemas/[schema-name]/[profile-name].profile.

 One schema can have any number of rank profiles for implementing e.g. different use cases or bucket testing variations.
-If no profile is specified, the default text ranking profile is used.
+If no profile is specified in the schema, the default (nativeRank) profile is used.

 Rank profiles can inherit other profiles.
 This makes it possible to define complex profiles and variants without duplication.